Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-### Backward compatibility - Odata V2
+### Backward compatibility - OData V2
 </br>
 </br>

-- default sap fiori which comes out of on-prem is odata v2
+- default SAP Fiori which comes out of on-prem is OData v2
-- defualt sap fiori which comes out of cloud is odata v4
+- default SAP Fiori which comes out of cloud is OData v4
-- SAP applicaitons developed in odata v2 cannot be used for odata v4 - requries (redesign or code changes)
+- SAP applications developed in OData v2 cannot be used for OData v4 - requires (redesign or code changes)
 - To avoid this we have an <b>adapter</b> which will use v4 version as v2
-- SAP provided this adpters as node module (goto npm site : https://www.npmjs.com/search?q=odata-v2-adapter)
+- SAP provided this adapters as node module (go to npm site : https://www.npmjs.com/search?q=odata-v2-adapter)
-- Search for odata-v2-adapter (pick the proxy one)
+- Search for OData-v2-adapter (pick the proxy one)
 - install the adapter using command
 - create JS file is (srv) directory (./srv/server.js:) and copy the contents
 - run and test the application